adrianmrozo/ds/reports/project4.md

 Why is there a Trade-Off between the two?

 Precision checks the correct classification of all positively classified cases.
-If we only catch one correct case and it is correctly classified as correct, we get an Precision of 100%.
+If we only catch one correct case and it is correctly classified as correct, we get a Precision of 100%.

 Recall checks the number of missed cases.
 If we classified every single case as correct, we would also catch all available positive cases and therefore get an Recall of 100%.